katcipis/sophia/essays/why-go.md

-# The Go learning experience
+# Why Go ?

-We started to work at Neoway with Golang for a year and a half right now, and on this essay I will try to pass on some of the experience of learning Go.
+We started to work at Neoway with the Go language for a year and a half right now, and on this essay I will try to pass on some of the experience of learning Go.

 By no means this is a representation of the experience of everyone at Neoway, there is a lot of teams working with Go.
 This is a very narrow and personal view on how was to me the process